 Qantas have a select few unique airline partners which are not available through the general global alliances that other frequent flyer programs may be part of – Emirates and Fiji Airways are the two that come to mind that are of interest to me, personally.

-For those on the East Coast who like travelling to Fiji, Fiji Airways offer the most frequent services with a nicely designed widebody aircraft, operating their A330 between Australia and Fiji.
+For those who like to travel to Fiji from the East Coast, Fiji Airways offer the most frequent services with a nicely designed widebody aircraft, operating their A330 between Australia and Fiji.

-This aircraft is much more comfortable, and a slightly faster flight, than the alternatives with Virgin and Jetstar – though Virgin are starting to deploy their own A330 on the Sydney – Fiji route once a week in peak periods.
+This aircraft is much more comfortable, and a slightly faster flight, than the alternatives with Virgin and Jetstar – though Virgin are starting to deploy their own A330 on Fiji routes originating from Brisbane, Sydney and Melbourne on weekends in peak periods.
 It’s worth targeting over their 737 aircraft if possible.

 Qantas Frequent Flyer and American Airlines AAdvantage are the two main frequent flyer program partners for Fiji Airways, so if you’re looking to target Fiji Airways for a trip to Fiji, Qantas Points are where it’s at.